Input and Output

 -

-show(bool, default:False) –show text representation of converted score for debugging
+show(bool, default:False) –show text representation of converted score for debugging.

 Source code in amads/io/displayscore.py